 - a.
-Pulling the lever in the "CANCEL" direction and releasing it. - b.
+Pulling the lever in the "CANCEL" direction and releasing it.

+- b.
 Depressing the brake pedal.

+- c.
+Pushing the "ON-OFF" switch.

 If the vehicle speed falls below about 40 km/h (25 mph), the preset speed will automatically cancel out.